hungcq/knowledge-repo/math/clear-sighted-statistics/clear-sighted-statistics.md

 - Measurement: assignment of numbers to variables
 - Construct: abstract concept
 - Instruments = questionnaires?
+- Peer-reviewed journal: use a small panel of peers to validate/filter researches & recommend which to publish

 ## Style
 - Author's claim (ok):